-The last time we saw prices this high, we were all expecting the end of the world.
-And it’s not hard to see why:
+The last time we saw prices like this, we were all gearing up for the apocalypse.
+Given what else happened that year, it’s not hard to see why:

 Some areas have it worse than others.
-Here’s a handy guide to show you just how outraged you should feel:
+Here’s a handy guide to show you just how sad and outraged you should feel:

 Take a peek at the Confused.com car insurance price index for a detailed breakdown of the trends.

-*All figures are averages based on a comprehensive policy compared to Q4 2015.
+*All figures are averages based on a comprehensive policy compared to Q1 2016.